 Eat In Moderation

-It's important to watch out for how much you eat for breakfast.
-Even though it's the most important meal of the day, you don't want to go overboard and make yourself feel sick or tired afterward!
+It's crucial to watch how much you eat for breakfast.
+Even though it's the most important meal of the day, you don't want to go overboard and make yourself sick or tired afterward!
 A registered dietitian can help you plan your meals if needed.

-Instead of eating all your food within five minutes, take time to enjoy every bite - this way you'll start feeling full much faster than if you just gobbled everything up at once.
-You can also use smaller plates so that your portions look bigger which will help with controlling how much you're eating.
+Instead of eating all your food within five minutes, enjoy every bite—this way, you'll start feeling full much faster than if you just gobbled everything up at once.
+You can also use smaller plates so that your portions look bigger, which will help you control how much you're eating.

 Eat More Lean Products

-When adding more lean products like lean meat, fish, or poultry to your breakfast, you'll be getting plenty of important nutrients such as lean protein, vitamin B12, iron, and zinc.
+When adding lean products like lean meat, fish, or poultry to your breakfast, you'll get plenty of important nutrients such as lean protein, vitamin B12, iron, and zinc.
 These are essential for people with diabetes because they help regulate blood sugar levels and energy production.

 Add More Vegetables

 Vegetables contain important nutrients such as fiber, vitamins A and C, potassium, iron, magnesium, phosphorus, and calcium.
-Adding the recommended 3 to 5 servings of nonstarchy vegetables into your breakfast or other meals is a great way to make sure you're getting all the nutrients your body needs.
+Adding the recommended 3 to 5 servings of nonstarchy vegetables to your breakfast or other meals is a great way to ensure you're getting all the nutrients your body needs.

 If you don't like vegetables, try blending them into smoothies or juices - this is a great way to disguise their taste and get more nutrients in at the same time!